-Investing in our common units involves risk.
+Investing in the notes involves certain risks.
 See "Risk Factors" beginning on page S-16 of this prospectus supplement and on page 2 of the accompanying prospectus.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.